mg5050/ExamSys/README.md

-# ExamSys
+## ExamSys: CodingBat clone (HTML/PHP/Python/MySQL) : 2015

-Exam system created for a senior class.
-Based on codingbat.com
+• Clone of codingbat.com created for a senior class

+• Front-end done in HTML, CSS and internal system done with PHP, Python

+• Instructor creates exam that student can complete and have graded

+• Questions are responded to in Python code which is then automatically stored, executed, and graded

-Use cases:
+### Use cases:

 1) an instructor can create a new question and add it to the question bank